-As of 2020, we had implemented this process in 71 countries that collectively make up more than 99 percent of our salaried employee population.
-Our results show that in this population, women and men are paid within 1 percent of each other, and in the U.S., Asians, Blacks, and Hispanics are paid within 1 percent of non-minorities, after controlling for legitimate drivers of pay such as job level, geographic location and performance ratings.
+As of 2022, we had implemented this process in 72 countries that collectively make up more than 99% of our salaried employee population.
+Our results show that in this population, women and men are paid within 1%1 of each other and in the U.S. people of color2 are paid within 1%1 of non-minorities, after controlling for legitimate drivers of pay such as job level, geographic location and performance ratings.
 This gives us confidence that our efforts to achieve pay equity are producing good results.
 Importantly, we are also gaining insights into how we can advance pay equity in markets in which we operate.

 2Blacks, Hispanics and Asians.